Luciana Percovich: The fields of Science and Environment

-She taught at the Free Women's University affording a variety of topics, ranging from female aggressivity (1995), to women and Islam (1996) and the Cyber revolution (1997).
-She cooperated with different Centri Documentazione Donne in various parts of Italy.
-In the same years, she was a member of the Commissione Consultiva sui Temi della Donna della Provincia di Milano (Milan Provincial Commission on Women's issues).
+She taught at the Free Women's University a variety of topics, ranging from female aggressivity (1995), to women and Islam (1996) and the Cyber revolution (1997).
+She collaborated with various "Centri Documentazione Donne" in different parts of Italy.
+In the same years she was a member of the "Commissione Consultiva sui Temi della Donna della Provincia di Milano" (Milan Provincial Commission on Women's issues).

-In 1990 she was awarded for the translation of Memoirs of a Spacewoman by Naomi Mitchison (Premio Città di Monselice for Literary and Scientific Translation – chairmen Franco Fortini and Mario Luzi, Diario di una Astronauta, La Tartaruga, 1988), and produced some titles by female authors in Science Fiction.
+In 1990 she won the Premio Città di Monselice for Literary and Scientific Translation, chaired by Franco Fortini and Mario Luzi, for the translation of Naomi Mitchison's Memoirs of a Spacewoman (Diario di una Astronauta, La Tartaruga, 1988), and has produced a number of science fiction titles by female authors.